 Vegetable Smoothie Recipes You'll Slurp 'Til the Last Drop

 Frozen fruit, chia seeds, and Greek yogurt team up to give this spinach-banana smoothie a truly luxurious texture.
 In a hurry?
-Take heart: It takes just 10 minutes from start to finish.
-With 7 grams of fiber and 16 grams of protein, this fruit and vegetable smoothie is a smart and simple on-the-go breakfast option that will satisfy for hours.
+It takes just 10 minutes from start to finish.
+With 7 grams of fiber and 16 grams of protein, this fruit and vegetable smoothie recipe is a smart and simple on-the-go breakfast option that will satisfy for hours.

 Really Red Smoothies

 Our red bell pepper vegetable smoothie recipe features rhubarb, strawberries, raspberries, and sorbet.
 Even better, the beautiful ruby-red drink rings in at just 75 calories per person (score!).
 We’re fond of making it a double dose with that low calorie count, and pairing the smoothie with a high-protein snack such as a hard-boiled egg or cheese stick.